PaulFrankling/proper_clobber/README.md

 * **BlogPost** - Contains the blog posts and all the information regarding the author and its origins.
 * **ContactMessages** - Contains the messages and queries sent by customers.

+## Features:

+### Home page

+The user is first met with the home page when visiting the website.
+The page presents a hero image of a man dressed stylishly, sat on a bench as they view New York.
+The page presents a slogan, as well as a 'Shop Now' CTA button that takes the user to the products page.

+### Products page

+The user can view all products by selecting 'All Products' in the navigation bar, or they can view products by their specific category in navigation dropdown menus; Tailoring, Footwear and Accessories.

+When the user arrives on a particular product page, they can sort the products in a particular order such as 'Product name' (Alphabetically), 'Price' or 'Rating'.

+The products are presented with the use of cards, showing its image, name, price, category and rating.
+Clicking on these cards takes the user to its specific Product Detail page.

+### Products Detail page

+Each product has its own Product Detail page and presents its image in a larger form.
+Clicking on the image creates a new tab with a full screen image of the product.

+The page also presents the products name, price, description, category and rating.
+As well as, a select box for the user to choose a size for the product and a quantity box for the user to potentially purchase more of the same item.

+### Basket page

+### Checkout page

+### Checkout Success page

+### Profile page

+### Product Management page

+### Blog page

+### Blog Detail page

+### Blog Management page

+### Contact page

 ## Features left to implement

 ### Pagination